wills106/homeassistant-solax-modbus/README.md

 [Octopus.Energy 🐙](https://share.octopus.energy/wise-boar-813) referral code.
 You get £50 credit for joining and I get £50 credit.

 # homsassistant-solax-modbus
-## Release 0.5.9 onwards is only compatible with Home Asisstant 2022.07 onwards.
-For Home Assistant installation prior to 2022.07 please use Release 0.5.8

 ## 0.7.0 Beta x adds in preliminary support for Ginlong Solis & Sofar Solar

 Universal Solar Inverter over Modbus RS485 / TCP custom_component for Home Assistant

-Support Modbus over RS485 & TCP
+### Support Modbus over RS485 & TCP
-**(Pocket LAN / Pocket WiFi does not provide a Modbus connection in most situations)**
+**(Pocket LAN / Pocket WiFi does not provide a Modbus connection in most situations, trouble shooting for Pocket WiFi will not be provided)** Please check the Wiki for [Compatible RS485 Adaptors](https://github.com/wills106/homeassistant-solax-modbus/wiki/Compatible-RS485-Adaptors)

 You can have multiple instances of this Integration, just change the default Prefix from SolaX to something else.
 Ie SolaX Main or SolaX Southwest